By Christian Benjamin

 To ensure that the keeper is protected it is important that they have the grass cutter or low ball save technique mastered.
 Driving the hands low and through the ball, catching the ball out in front of the body, arms crooked, and arms parallel will create the barrier to protect the face behind.
 The mid section is protected by the top leg and knee which is also used for momentum during the dive and to reload.

 Keepers that are not confident in breakaways or the grass cutter technique will often slide in leading with their knees or feet.
 Not only does this expose a significant amount of the goal, reduce the likely hood of controlling the ball, it also exposes the face and often results in harsh collisions.
-As a keeper takes the power step to lower the body and hands during a breakaway save they are driving to and through the ball with their body weight giving the keeper the advantage in force in the event of a collision.
+As a keeper takes the power step to lower the body and hands during a breakaway save they are driving to and through the soccer ball with their body weight giving the keeper the advantage in force in the event of a collision.

 A final note…The goalkeeper’s primary focus should always be on the soccer ball, not on the opponent’s eyes.
 React don’t anticipate.
 Stay up as long as possible.
 Force the attacker to make a good shot.